No National Defense Participation

 Our code of conduct is currently taken from one on the Geek Feminism Wiki.
-This was put in place by the president at the founding of the organization and has not had the attention of the board.
-We may revisit it later.
-For now, this policy applies to all developers and other participants, and to the board itself.
+This was put in place by the board of directors.
+It is fully supported by the board of directors and all project leadership.
+This policy applies to all developers and other participants, and to the board itself.

 We are aware that some individuals may choose not to work with ORI due to this policy.
 When that happens, the policy is having its intended effect of excluding such individuals.

 Open Research Institute is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to all Open Research Institute spaces, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Board of Directors.